HL7/cql/input/pages/02-authorsguide.md

 Interval[@2014-01-01T00:00:00.0, @2015-01-01T00:00:00.0)
 ```

-This expression results in an [.id]#Interval# that begins at midnight on January 1, 2014, ends just before midnight on December 31, 2014 and is equivalent to the following interval:
+This expression results in an <span class="id">Interval</span> that begins at midnight on January 1, 2014, ends just before midnight on December 31, 2014 and is equivalent to the following interval:

 ``` cql
 Interval[@2014-01-01T00:00:00.0, @2014-12-31T23:59:59.999]